Written by: Michael Den Boer on July 9th, 2008

 Once again this is another very limited and brief role from Klaus Kinski.
 This doesn’t mean that he just merely shows up and is part of the scenery.
 Kinski as President Boong is the film’s most memorable role.
 Also is has been reported by director Lindsay Shonteff that Klaus Kinski wanted to make his character even more outlandish than what appears on the screen.
 Some of Kinski’s ideas that were never used include sporting a very large tongue while licking women and wanting his character to appear from under a pile of cushions whenever someone enters the room.

-In the films two lead male roles are George Nader as Nick West and Frankie Avalon as Tommy Carter.
+This films two lead male roles are George Nader as Nick West and Frankie Avalon as Tommy Carter.
 Nadar and Avalon make an odd duo.
 In the role of the title character Sumuru is Shirley Eaton who most film fans remembered her from the James Bond film Goldfinger.
 Eaton’s characters’ death in Goldfinger ranks among the most memorable to ever grace the silver screen.
 Eaton would reprise the role of Sumuru two years later in the films The Girl from Rio.
 In the role of Sumuru she would get a chance to show that she was something more than just a beautiful face and body.
 Two other notable performances in The Million Eyes of Sumuru are Wilfrid Hyde-White (My Fair Lady) and Maria Rohm.
 Ultimately The Million Eyes of Sumuru is an entertaining action/adventure that fan of 1960’s spy cinema will get a kick out of.

 Note: The Million Eyes of Sumuru did appear on Mystery Science Theater 3000 in the late 1980’s.